 This alternative does not achieve statutory mission of SDRC.
 Note: this alternative is included for purposes of reflecting a scenario in which no funding is available to take action.

-Rely Upon Others to Undertake Restoration:
+Rely Upon Others to Undertake Restoration.

 Jurisdictional gaps and mandates create significant areas throughout the watershed that would not be treated.
 The persistence of the invasive species in the upper watershed would then perpetually re-colonize treated areas downstream.
-SDRC's watershed-wide jurisdiction and specific statutory mandate uniquely position it to achieve the goal of invasive species removal in the San Diego River.
-SDRC to lead this project:
+SDRC's watershed-wide jurisdiction and specific statutory mandate uniquely position it to achieve the goal of invasive species removal along the San Diego River.